Fast & Furious (2009 film): Box office

-On its first day of release Fast & Furious grossed $30.6 million, and peaked at the top spot of the weekend box office with $72.5 million, more than Tokyo Drift earned in its entire domestic run.
-The film had the sixth-biggest opening weekend of 2009 and was double what most industry observers expected.
-Additionally, it surpassed The Lost World: Jurassic Parks record for having the largest opening weekend for any Universal film.

-It also held the record for the highest-grossing opening weekend in April and of any car-oriented film, the record having been previously held by Cars, which grossed $60.1 million.
-Both of these records were broken two years later by Fast Five, which grossed $86.2 million.
-Fast & Furious also held the record for the highest opening weekend for a spring release, until it was broken by Tim Burton's Alice in Wonderland.
-Its worldwide gross on its opening weekend stands at $102.6 million with $7.2 million coming from the UK, $8.6 million from Russia, $6 million in France and $3 million from Germany.
+On its first day of release, Fast & Furious grossed $30.6 million, and peaked at number one for the weekend box office (April 3-5) with $70,950,500—more than Tokyo Drift earned during its entire domestic theatrical run.
+The film recorded the sixth-largest opening weekend of 2009 and exceeded industry expectations, with its debut roughly twice as large as many analysts had predicted.
+It also surpassed The Lost World: Jurassic Park to become the biggest opening weekend ever for a film released by Universal Pictures at the time.
+The film also set records for the highest-grossing opening weekend in April and for a car-themed film, surpassing the previous record held by Cars ($60.1 million).
+Both records were later broken by Fast Five in 2011 ($86.2 million).
+Fast & Furious also held the record for the largest opening weekend for a spring release until it was surpassed by Tim Burton's Alice in Wonderland.

-The film ended its theatrical release on July 2, 2009, with a gross of $155.1 million in the United States and Canada, and $205.3 million internationally, for a worldwide total of $360.4 million, making it the 17th highest-grossing film of 2009.
+During its second weekend, it dropped to number two earning $27,237,905 behind Hannah Montana: The Movie ($32.3 million).
+The film earned $102.6 million during its opening weekend internationally, including $7.2 million in the United Kingdom, $8.6 million in Russia, $6 million in France, and $3 million in Germany.
+Fast & Furious concluded its theatrical run on July 2, 2009, with $155,064,265 in the United States and Canada and $205,302,605 in other territories, for a worldwide gross of $360,405,638, making it the 17th highest-grossing film of 2009 worldwide, the 15th highest-grossing film in North America, and the highest-grossing film in the Fast & Furious franchise at the time.
+In the $300 million mark, it ranked fifth behind Star Trek, Monsters vs. Aliens, X-Men Origins: Wolverine and Terminator Salvation.